strata-org/jverify/docs/guide/src/class_invariants.md

   |  ^^^^^^^^^^^^^^^
 ```

-JVerify does not know that if `accountType` is `AccountType.Premium`, `premiumFeatures` will always be set, so let's add something called an `invariant` to let it know:
+We have not specified in our code, that when `accountType` is `AccountType.Premium`, `premiumFeatures` must not be null, so let's do that using a new concept called a class invariant.
+We'll add the following code:

 ```java
 @Invariant